pgadige/katacoda-scenarios/opentracing-python-tutorial/step-00.md

 Let's write a simple python program to print "Hello, `arg`!", where
 `arg` is a command line argument to the program.

-Click the link below to open `hello.py` in the editor.
+Click the below link to open `hello.py` in the editor.
+`exercise/hello.py`{{open}}
 The file is located at
 `/root/opentracing-tutorial/python/lesson01/exercise`
-`exercise/hello.py`{{open}}

-Once the file is opened in the editor, you can then copy the content
+Once the file is opened in the editor, you may copy the below content
-below into the file (or use the `Copy to Editor` button):
+into the file (or use the `Copy to Editor` button):

 <pre class="file" data-filename="exercise/hello.py" data-target="replace">
 ## hello.py